awenzeng/camera/README.md

 }

 ```
-# How do I use Glide?
+# How do I use Camera?
 Simple use cases with camera's generated API will look something like this:
 Init in your application:
 ```java